bowser-js/bowser/README.md

 Thus, you can define OS or platform specific rules and they will have more priority in the end.

 More of API and possibilities you will find in the `docs` folder.

-# Advanced Usage
-By default, `require('bowser')` requires the *ES6 version of files*, which **don't** include any polyfills.
-In case if you don't use your own `babel-polyfill` you may need to have pre-built bundle with all needed polyfills.
-It's possible requiring bowser like that: `require('bowser/compiled');` As result you get a ES5 file with `babel-polyfill` bundled in it.

 # Contributing
 If you'd like to contribute a change to bowser, modify the files in `src/`, then run the following (you'll need node + npm installed):